Luma-3/WebServ/README.md

 ## See Documentation

-If you launch webserv with the classic website, you will access to Documentation page with all the configuration infos
+If you launch webserv with the classic website, you will access to the index page of the webserv.
+In this page you have Documentation with all the configuration infos

 # How we did it ?